The 23 best deals from Walmart’s Rollbacks and More sale | CNN Underscored

 $29.97 $19.98 at Walmart

-This top-rated Nerf blaster is made for neighborhood games and backyard fun — and it makes a great holiday present (plus, this one can send off two darts in a row, too).
+This top-rated Nerf blaster is made for neighborhood games and backyard fun — and it makes a great holiday present (plus, this one can send off two darts in a row).

 $16.44 $11 at Walmart